tgcidpl/Give-Away/README.md

 Website dedicated to easy donations and give-aways.
 Based on a project in Adobe XD.

-Technologies: REACT SCSS Vite Eeasy-Peasy
+Technologies: REACT SCSS Vite Easy-Peasy

 Terminal: npm install -> npm run dev